MushroomObserver/mushroom-observer/README_MACOSX_NOTES.md

 brew upgrade
 ```

+#### Important:
-#### Important: If you have mysql < 9.0 installed you must remove mysql and all its vestiges before continuing.
+If you have mysql < 9.0 installed remove mysql and all vestiges before continuing.

 - `ps -ax | grep mysql`
 - stop and kill any MySQL processes